miladrahimi/phpcontainer/README.md

 $user = new User();
 $user->name = 'Milad';

+$container = new Container();

-Container::prototype('user', $user);
+$container->prototype('user', $user);
 ```

 ### Exceptions

 The container might raise the following exceptions:

-`BindingNotFoundException` raises when you try to make an abstraction while you haven't bound it to any concrete yet.
+`NotFoundException` raises when you try to make an abstraction while you haven't bound it to any concrete yet.

-`ResolutionException` raises when PHP raises `ReflectionException` or the container cannot inject parameter values to the concrete constructor or closure.
+`ContainerException` raises when PHP raises `ReflectionException` or the container cannot inject parameter values to the concrete constructor or closure.

 ## License

-PhpContainer is created by [Milad Rahimi](http://miladrahimi.com) and released under the [MIT License](http://opensource.org/licenses/mit-license.php).
+PhpContainer is created by [Milad Rahimi](https://miladrahimi.com) and released under the [MIT License](http://opensource.org/licenses/mit-license.php).